In this privacy statement ("Statement"), the terms:-

 You shall provide complete, true, accurate and current information.
 All the information you provide us will be kept in secure and inviolable storage.
 We may also collect information about those you know such as your upline, your guest, and your belongings.

-Glaze may collect your information through the website at several points as follows:
+Galway may collect your information through the website at several points as follows:

 Registration; Bank Details Storage; Surveys and promotions

-For the purpose of processing payments between you and glaze, you would require to provide your bank details as we make payment to you via account payee cheque or NEFT Bank transfer.
+For the purpose of processing payments between you and Galway, you would require to provide your bank details as we make payment to you via account payee cheque or NEFT Bank transfer.
 It is our obligation to safeguard such information and we assure you that such information may not hold back on the website unless you choose to do so.

-At any time you may provide us your feedback or any complaint for Glaze product and services through this website mentioning your personal identifiable information so that we could cater you with more improved product and services.
+At any time you may provide us your feedback or any complaint for Galway product and services through this website mentioning your personal identifiable information so that we could cater you with more improved product and services.

-We reserve the right to transfer any and all of your information that we collect from you to a third party in the event of any merger, sale, joint venture, assignment, transfer or other disposition of all or any portion of Glaze.
+We reserve the right to transfer any and all of your information that we collect from you to a third party in the event of any merger, sale, joint venture, assignment, transfer or other disposition of all or any portion of Galway.

 You can retrieve and update your information